ravachol/kew/README.md

 Download the install.sh file onto a suitable folder on your computer.

-Make sure your system is updated.
 Then run the following commands:

  ```
 % chmod +x install.sh